Callback Profiles

 Re-trigger a Failed Request

-To re-trigger a failed request sent using the information of a given callback profile do the following:
+To re-trigger a failed request sent using the information of a given callback profile, perform the following steps:

 The Callback Profiles page appears.

-1. Click the three dots corresponding to the callback profile and click Re-trigger failed requests.
+- Click the ellipsis icon corresponding to the callback profile and select the Re-trigger failed requests option.
+The Confirmation message pop-up appears.

-1. Click Retrigger to retrigger the callback profile.
+- Click the Retrigger to retrigger the callback profile.
+A success message is displayed indicating that the callbacks are retriggered.

 Note:

-All stored failed callbacks sent using the information of the selected callback profiles will be sent again to the configured endpoint using the configuration of the selected callback profile.
+All stored failed callbacks will be resent to the configured endpoint based on the configuration of the selected callback profile.

 Disable a Callback Profile